TDSVirtru/tdf-docs/source/index.html.md

 integrityInformation.rootSignature.alg | String | The algorithm used to generate the root signature integrityInformation.rootSignature.sig | String | The signature for the entire payload. <br><br> `Base64.encode(HMAC(payload, payloadKey))`
 integrityInformation.segmentSizeDefault | String | The default size of each chunk, or segment in bytes.
-By setting the default size here, the segments array becomes more space efficient as it will not have to specify the segment size each time. integrityInformation.segmentHashAlg | String | The hasing algorithm used to generate the hashes for each segment. integrityInformation.segments | Array | An array of objects containing each segment hash info. integrityInformation.segments item | Object | Object containing integrity information about a segment of the payload. integrityInformation.segments segment.hash | String | A hash generated using the specified 'segmentHashAlg'. `Base64.encode(HMAC(segment, payloadKey))`
+By setting the default size here, the segments array becomes more space efficient as it will not have to specify the segment size each time. integrityInformation.segmentHashAlg | String | The hashing algorithm used to generate the hashes for each segment. integrityInformation.segments | Array | An array of objects containing each segment hash info. integrityInformation.segments item | Object | Object containing integrity information about a segment of the payload. integrityInformation.segments segment.hash | String | A hash generated using the specified 'segmentHashAlg'. `Base64.encode(HMAC(segment, payloadKey))`